retrospectmike/MacDoomSE30/README.md

 - On-target SE/30 testing for actual performance evaluation and of course real-world experience testing

 ## Special Thanks
+- TinkerDifferent.com
 - The Macintosh SE/30 team
-- Susan Kare - because why not even more
 - Steve Wozniak - because why not
-- TinkerDifferent.com
+- Susan Kare - because she'd appreciate it
 - The team behind the Snow emulator, BlueSCSI, etc.
-- Users like you - who keep these machines cycling!
+- Users like you - who keep these machines booping and das lights blinkin'!
 - Peace, love, tolerance, and meditation in whatever flavor or names that float your boat!!!

+# Careware
+This program is care-ware.
+If you enjoy it, do something nice to someone today!